binoyjayan/p2sh/docs/language/property.md

 ## Pcap object

-The pcap object represents the overall pcap object read from a pcap file.
+This object represents the overall pcap object read from a pcap file.
 It can be used to access the global header elements of a pcap file.

-The following table lists the properties available for the pcap object.
+The following table lists the properties available for the this object.

 | Name | Description |
 |------|-------------|